Dooblix/Minez/README.md

 * `--num-of-regs N` — Number of registers to allocate (default: 100).
 * `--print-until N` — Number of memory cells to display after program ends and when using `d` (default: num_of_regs).
 * `--print-intervalls A B ...` — Print memory contents in specified intervals.
 Each interval is a pair of indices `A B`.
 Multiple intervals can be provided.
 Must have an even number of integers.
+* `--pre-input ""` — Allows the user to provide input values that the program uses before execution.
+Each input integer must be separated by a delimiter.
+Any character can be used as a delimiter, but '\n' is recommended for readability.
+The length of the pre-input string must match the number of inputs the program expects.
+(Example: ```.\build\minez.exe examples\calc.minez --pre-input "234\n/-34\n"```)
 * `--no-pause` — Do not wait for keypress after program ends.
 * `--quiet`/`-q` — Disables all printing of metadata and debugger (`d`) commands.
 * `--docs`/`-d` — Prints a shortened version of this README.